-The purpose of this section of the Farm Biodiversity Plan is to describe the indigenous biodiversity of the farming operation and how it will be managed.153
+The purpose of this section of the Farm Biodiversity Plan is to describe the indigenous biodiversity of the farming operation and how it will be managed.154

-- An assessment of existing indigenous biodiversity values shall be undertaken by a suitably gualified and experienced ecologist, including the identification of areas of significant indigenous vegetation or significant habitats of indigenous fauna.154 - 2.
-The assessment shall contain: - a) Recommendations to achieve maintenance and, where appropriate, enhancement of indigenous biodiversity outside significant areas.155
+- 1. An assessment of existing indigenous biodiversity values shall be undertaken by a suitably qualified and experienced ecologist, including the identification of areas of significant indigenous vegetation or significant habitats of indigenous fauna.155 - 2.
+The assessment shall contain: - a) Recommendations to achieve maintenance and, where appropriate, enhancement of indigenous biodiversity outside significant areas.156 - b) A description of how the objective of 'no net loss' will be met by the proposal/s, including a description of tools and methods to achieve these outcomes which may include:

-154 Burke, EDS, Mt Gerald, The Wolds
+155 Burke, EDS, Mt Gerald, The Wolds